mostofashawon/BloodDonation/README.md

 Introduction

-This application design using MVP architecture design pattern.
+This application is design using MVP architecture design pattern.
 Also supported for different screensize.